 Isabelle Vandangeon-Derumez (IRG) and Sylvie Chevrier (IRG)

 The project of this group is to anticipate the impact of current mutations (such as globalization, financialization, digitalization, but also the development of the innovation, societal responsability of companies, social and solidary economy, circular and collaborative economy, etc.) on learning and teaching management.
 As a result to these mutations, new management practices are being developed (strategical, managerial, new organizational forms, etc.), which transform the organizations' operation.
-Therefore, teachers-researchers have to analyse and question these new practices and their teaching throughout institutions (universities and schools in particular.)
+Therefore, teachers-researchers have to analyse and put into question these new practices and the ways of they are taught throughout institutions (universities and schools in particular.)

 This reflection is based on three axes: